Broker

 Withdrawals from your investment accounts.
 Cash assets are consumed first, until the higher expected returns of the stock market catch up to and overtake their expected risk.

 The bars show the percentage of cash assets in each year’s draw.
 The line shows the required percentage.
-The bars and line diverge when social security starts, giving you enough cash income to cover your hedge.
+The bars and line diverge when social security is suffiecient to cover the cash portion of your hedge.

 These numbers are entered on your tax return.
 They come from two sources: